shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/custom-ami/custom-browser-protocols.md

     sys.exit(main(sys.argv[1:]))
 ```

-**Step 3: Connect the {{ akn_product_name }} interface with your custom protocol and ultimately, your script**
+**Step 3: Connect the {% include product %} interface with your custom protocol and ultimately, your script**

-Finally, create an AMI in {{ akn_product_name }} whose URL value will be `{{ akn_product_name }}://processVersion` .
+Finally, create an AMI in {% include product %} whose URL value will be `{% include product %}://processVersion` .
 You can assign this AMI to any entity type you wish, but this example uses the Version entity.

 Go to a Version page, right-click on a version and select your AMI from the menu.
-This should make your browser open a `{{ akn_product_name }}://` URL which will be redirected to your script via the registered custom protocol.
+This should make your browser open a `{% include product %}://` URL which will be redirected to your script via the registered custom protocol.

 In the `output.txt` file in the same directory as your script you should now see something like this:
 ```